 - ➤ Total discharge damages the battery.
-The consequence may be deformation, heat development, and damage due to scorching. - ▷ Recharge battery in good time.
+The consequence may be deformation, heat development, and damage due to scorching.

 Note that even a fully charged living area battery can be fully discharged by closed circuit currents (inactive appliances).

 Low temperatures outside reduce the capacity available.